-Our attorneys have acted as lead counsel to recover over $1 billion for federal and state governments and over $240 million in whistleblower rewards for our clients.
+Our attorneys have acted as lead counsel to recover over $1 billion for federal and state governments and over $450 million in whistleblower rewards for our clients.
+In 2020, we finalized four blockbuster settlements and secured some of the highest whistleblower rewards in the history of the False Claims Act.
+In 2021, we had another banner year with historic whistleblower successes.
 This is in addition to the more than $5 billion in damages and tens of billions of dollars more in injunctive relief Constantine Cannon has recovered for the firm’s other clients, including two of the top five antitrust settlements in U.S. history.

 Important Resources for Potential Whistleblowers: